ApolloTang/mynote--misc/things-2-memorize-content/dev/docker/docker--recipes/docker-recipes--cloning-private-repo-in-dockerfile-wo-exposing-ssh-key.md

 /deploy # exit
 ```

-Examining the history, you can see that the SHH key is not present:
+Examining the history, you can see that the SSH key is not present:

 ```sh
 $ docker history better